Herbology and Your Health: Well-Being From the Ground Up

 To understand herbology, it’s important to take a look at the ancient history surrounding how humans have used the natural world to heal.
 Human beings began as hunters and gatherers with a diet rich in foraged greens.
 Historians suggest that paleolithic humans mostly consumed native plants, as evidenced by early written records such as those scribed by the Sumerians more than 5,000 years ago.
 Also, in approximately 1500 BCE, ancient Egyptians wrote the “Ebers Papyrus,” a scroll considered to be one of their most important medical documents, and one that lists over 850 herbal medicines, many of which are in use today.

 While herbal medical practices are present in most ancient traditions, there are four that stand out as far as their history, as well as their modern applications.

 Ayurvedic Herbology: Ancient and Intact

-With India being one of the largest producers of medicinal plants, herbs, and spices, the most commonly used Ayurvedic herbs and plants include Shatavari, gulgul, garcinia, licorice, gurmarar, neen, karela, horseradish, musk root, pippali, black pepper, ashwagandha, ginger, and turmeric, all of which are also incorporated into Indian food, which is considered medicine.
+With India being one of the largest producers of medicinal plants, herbs, and spices, the most commonly used Ayurvedic herbs and plants include: Shatavari, gulgul, garcinia, licorice, gurmarar, neen, karela, horseradish, musk root, pippali, black pepper, ashwagandha, ginger, and turmeric, all of which are also incorporated into Indian food, which is considered medicinal.

 Ancient Egyptian Healing